atroo/hapi-intercom/README.md

 ```
 you get a channel object, where you can use the publish/subscribe pattern and the request/reply pattern.
 You can provide a channel name, to seperate the events, otherwise you get the universal channel.

+If the channel does not exist, Backbone.Radio will create it for you, so there is no need to check for existence.
+Just use getChannel and couple your plugins.

 ## Publish/Subscribe

 ```javascript
 channel.on("someEvent", doSomething)

 channel.trigger("someEvent")
 ```

 ## Request/Reply